[Gettyimages Bank]

 South Korea with a rapidly aging society is one of the world's most digitalized countries.
 Some 51.8 million smartphone users are hooked onto nationwide 4G and 5G mobile communication networks.
 The adoption rate of digital kiosks is very high.
 Almost every fast-food franchise store runs a kiosk that takes orders and payments.
 Ordinary restaurants also favor a non-face-to-face digital clerk system due to a coronavirus pandemic.

 Convenient digital tools including unmanned kiosks make life more convenient, but many old people feel uncomfortable.
-A 2020 Korea Consumer Agency survey of 300 people aged more than 65 showed that 51.5 percent found it hard to use digital kiosks because of complicated steps to make an order.
+A 2020 Korea Consumer Agency survey of 300 people aged 65 or older showed that 51.5 percent found it hard to use digital kiosks because of complicated steps to make an order.
 Some 49 percent felt stressed because of the slow speed of placing orders.

 To prevent such awkwardness and help older people use digital devices more effectively, a digital embracement program will be launched on May 10, the capital city said in a statement.
 About 100 elderly teachers and 560 assistants will be deployed at community facilities to educate some 8,000 elderly students.
 Special classes will be held to raise awareness about digital phishing crimes.